 1. Will PS4RS be endorsing candidates for Alumni Trustee?

-Yes PS4RS will be endorsing candidates for Alumni Trustee.
-The candidates receiving PS4RS endorsement will be officially announced on March 25, 2013.
+Yes, PS4RS will be endorsing candidates for Alumni Trustee.
+The three candidates receiving PS4RS endorsement will be officially announced in March.

 2. Will PS4RS Members participate in the process again this year?

-Yes PS4RS members will have the opportunity to participate in the selection process.
-Members can apply to participate on the Alumni Election Committee.
-Additionally, the membership at-large will vote in a primary election to select the top three candidates that will receive endorsement from the Top 6 selected by the Alumni Election Committee.
+Yes, PS4RS members will have the opportunity to participate in the selection process.
+The membership at-large will vote in a primary election to determine the top three candidates from the Top Six selected by the Trustee Endorsement Selection Committee.